 This is new for me: comics-posts.
 In this case about Doug Engelbart and the importance of experiences and serendipitous encounters, by Jeff Branzburg.

-I'm social media manager at Mediafin, the publisher of Belgium's leading business newspapers De Tijd and L'Echo.
+I'm a digital newsroom manager at Mediafin, the publisher of Belgium's leading business newspapers De Tijd and L'Echo.
 I have a special interest in the intersection of immersive media, business and philosophy.